Q: How do I know a UC Online course will count toward my degree or other requirements?

 Q: Will the course credits count towards graduation?

-A: When considering any UC course offered through the cross-campus enrollment system, you will satisfy one of many possible requirements toward graduation.
-ALL courses taken through our Cross-Campus Enrollment system will provide unit credit toward graduation.
+A: When considering any UC course offered through UC Online, you will satisfy one of many possible requirements toward graduation.
+ALL courses taken through our Cross-Campus Enrollment System (CCES) will provide unit credit toward graduation.
 After successfully completing a course, you may receive additional types of credit as articulated by your home campus.
 These articulations could potentially count toward the requirements to graduate within a particular field-of-study, major, concentration, etc.

 Q: How many different kinds of course credits are there?